 Other common medications that can worsen histamine intolerance are non-steroidal anti-inflammatory medications and aspirin.
 These common non-prescription drugs reduce the activity of the DAO enzyme that breaks down histamine.
 (10)

 Diagnosing and Treating Histamine Sensitivity

 If you have symptoms, you hope there’s an easy test that will give you a diagnosis.
 Unfortunately, that’s not the case with histamine intolerance.
-Although you can measure levels of the DAO enzyme that breaks down histamine and measure histamine levels, levels aren’t always correlated with symptoms.
+Although you can measure the DAO enzyme that breaks down histamine and measure histamine levels, levels aren’t always correlated with symptoms.

 However, it is important to rule out other health conditions that cause similar symptoms.
-One that’s important to rule out is mast cell disorders since the symptoms of mast cell disorders and histamine intolerance are similar.
+One that’s important to rule out is mast cell disorders, since the symptoms of mast cell disorders and histamine intolerance are similar.

 There also isn’t an approved medication for treating histamine sensitivity.
 However, dietary changes can have a big impact on symptoms.

 In addition, there are supplements that benefit some people with histamine intolerance.
 The best approach is to switch to a low-histamine diet (more information to follow) and make other lifestyle changes, including habits that help you control stress.

 Moderate exercise, good sleep habits, and stress relief techniques, like meditation, are helpful in many cases.

 Hopefully, you better understand what causes histamine intolerance and why it causes such a diverse array of symptoms.
 In future articles, we’ll delve into what you can do if you have it, including what foods to eat and which to avoid.
 Also, find out whether there are side effects of a low-histamine diet.